 OPD BWC data are initially recorded to an internal hard drive in each officer's BWC.
-Those files are then transferred through an automated upload process to Getac's cloud-based servers.
+The cameras utilize a physical docking station in the OPD office, which initiates an automated upload process to Getac's cloud-based servers.
 As discussed earlier in this report, Getac utilizes Microsoft's Azure Government to ensure CJIS compliance.